pivotal/docs-tap/intellij-extension/getting-started.hbs.md

 {{> 'partials/ide-extensions/config-src-img-registry' }}

-## <a id="launch-tanzu-dev-tools"> Launch Tanzu Developer Tools
+## <a id="run-tanzu-dev-tools"></a> Run Tanzu Developer Tools for IntelliJ

-Launch IntelliJ from the terminal, instead of through your operating system GUI, to avoid restricting the set of environment variables the app receives.
+Run IntelliJ from a CLI, instead of through your operating system GUI, to avoid restricting the set of environment variables the app receives.
 This is especially relevant for macOS.

-Limited environment variables can cause problems with cluster authentication for Tanzu Developer Tools.
+Limited environment variables can cause problems with cluster authentication for Tanzu Developer Tools for IntelliJ.
 For example, a common situation is that a sanitized `PATH` does not provide access to the `gke-cloud-auth-plugin` installed on your system.
-This makes Tanzu Developer Tools unable to authenticate and access your GKE cluster.
+This makes Tanzu Developer Tools for IntelliJ unable to authenticate and access your GKE cluster.

 This situation is complex and different things can go wrong depending on: